 BDAC currently provides a broad range of services in a culturally safe environment in the following areas:

 - Family and Community Services: client intake (assessment and referral), family support, stronger families, Koori pre-school assistance, Aboriginal early years access, children’s resource program, Aboriginal women’s and children’s case management, Aboriginal child first, Koori youth justice, youth support, family supported playgroup, kinship case contracting, leaving care, targeted care packages, cultural support planning and monitoring, Aboriginal tenants at risk, home and community care including social inclusion, foster care project, placement and support, Aboriginal family led decision making, Mutjang Bupuwingarrak mukman, family safety, family preservation and reunification and more.

 - Medical and Wellbeing Services including a comprehensive and integrated model of primary health care.

-Njenda is an Aboriginal Community Controlled Organisation (ACCO) established in 1974.
+Njernda is an Aboriginal Community Controlled Organisation (ACCO) established in 1974.
 Njernda provides culturally appropriate, safe and accessible services and programs to Echuca and surrounding areas.
 Njernda delivers a range of programs including in the areas of health, housing, childcare and family services and employs around 65 aboriginal people across the organisation which includes:

-- Family Services Unit: Stronger Familiies, Family Services, Family Violence Placement support for OOHC, Aboriginal Family Led Decision Making Program, Targeted Care Packages, Senior Advisor Cultural Planning officer, Kinship Care and case contracting and Foster Care.
+- Family Services Unit: Stronger Families, Family Services, Family Violence Placement support for OOHC, Aboriginal Family Led Decision Making Program, Targeted Care Packages, Senior Advisor Cultural Planning officer, Kinship Care and case contracting and Foster Care.